circuitdao/docs/docs/user-guide/collateral-vaults.md

 A **collateral vault** is a smart coin in which XCH can be deposited and from which BYC can be borrowed.
 XCH deposited in a vault is used as **collateral** to back any BYC borrowed.

-Collateral vaults can be created premissionlessly by anyone.
+Collateral vaults can be created permissionlessly by anyone.
 Whoever creates a vault automatically becomes its owner.

 ## Borrowing